invntiv/SprytileForever/readme.md

 ### Issue/Feature requests:

-Bug reports for this port can be submitted to [GitHub issues](https://github.com/ologon/Sprytile/issues)
+Bug reports for this port can be submitted to [GitHub issues](https://github.com/invntiv/SprytileForever/issues)

 ### Acknowledgments:
+Blender 4.3 porting work done by [INVNTIV](https://github.com/invntiv)

 The bulk of Blender 2.8 porting work by was done by [Yonnji](https://github.com/Yonnji) and [ologon](https://github.com/ologon), with additional contributions by [brandy92](https://github.com/brandy92)